SherylHYX/pytorch_geometric_signed_directed/docs/source/notes/case_study.rst

         out.max(dim=1)[1].cpu())
         return test_acc

 In the third part, we define the training and evaluation functions.
 Setting the model to be trainable, we obtain edge class assignment probablities with a forward pass of the model instance.
-We then obtain the training loss value (line 7).
-After that, we backpropagate and update the model parameters (lines 8-10).
+We then obtain the training loss value.
+After that, we backpropagate and update the model parameters.
 Then, we calculate the accuracy of the training samples.
 Finally, we return the loss value as well as the training accuracy.

 For the evaluation function (named ``test``), we do not set the model to be trainable.
 With a forward pass, we obtain the probability assignment matrix.
 We then obtain test accuracy and return the result.